dddrrreee/cs240lx-25spr/labs/12-memcheck-trap-II/README.md

  1. run the log backwards.
  2. for each store, reset the memory to its original value.
  3. for each register, set it to its original value.
- 4. Before doing 2 and 3 make sure that the current values match the post-values you have in the log.
+ 4. Before doing 2 and 3 make sure that the current register and memory values match the post-values you have in the log.
+    If they do not match: either your code has a bug or there is some non-determinism you didn't anticipate.
+Or both!

 For devices:  you'll have to special case status checks (for UART and I2C "is there space") so that when you run backwards and write to the